opatomic/opaspec/rpc-protocol.md

     [asyncid, result, error]

 The server's response is an array containing the request's asyncid, a result, and an error (optional).
-The result must be null if there is an error; otherwise error must not be present or be null.
+The result should be null if there is an error; otherwise error should not be present or be null.
+If result and error are both non-null then result should be ignored and error is the correct response (error may have occurred in middle of generating/sending result).

 Examples: